Audience: Franklin University faculty, staff, and students with Office 365 accounts.

 - You cannot change your Presence in Skype for Business

 2. Delete your sign in info

 4. Exit Skype for Business

 Please let the Help Desk know if you still cannot sign in after clearing your sign-in credentials and attempt to log in again.

 I cannot log into Skype for Business using a Mac

 For Skype for Business users on a Mac, some users are not able to sign-in with their email address and password.
 If you have tried the steps above and are still unsuccessful, please try the steps below.

 1. Install the Skype for Business for Mac 2016 application.
 Please keep in mind that this application works best for users who are using Office for Mac 2016.
 Older versions of Office for Mac and Skype for Business for Mac 2011 do not always play nice together.

-Franklin and Urbana students, faculty, and staff can download and install Skype for Business as part of Microsoft Office for free.
+Franklin students, faculty, and staff can download and install Skype for Business as part of Microsoft Office for free.
 Click Here for instructions.

 2. Follow these Log in steps: